Does Google Treat Compound Words and Decompounded Words as Keywords Equivalents?

 Filed: September 4, 2007

-Google’s advertisements might take compound words from a page that an ad might be shown upon, or from a search query, and split them to show ads that might be relevant to one or more of the words that make up the compound word as keywords for advertisements.
+Google’s advertisements might take compound words from a page that an ad might be shown upon or from a search query and split them to show ads relevant to one or more words that make up the compound words as keywords for advertisements.

 In exploring whether a word is a compound word, and in trying to find advertising keywords that are appropriate for the compound, Google might take the word and split it apart into strings of letters, add some possibly meaningful parts of words to those strings, and see how often those strings and the strings with the additions might show up together on the web or in search queries or advertising campaigns as phrases.

 To start, Google might take the word “icecream” and break it up into strings of letters, such as:

 I, ic, ice, icec, icecr, icecre, ice cream, icecream, c, ce, cec, cecr, cecrea, cecream, e, ec, ecr, ecre, ecrea, ecream, c, cr, cre, crea, cream, r, re, rea, ream, e, ea, eam, a, am

 Some commonly used semantically meaningful parts of words, or morphemes, might be added to those strings to expand the possible meanings that those strings might have.
 For example, in English, one common morpheme that is often added to the ends of words is the letter “s,” which can transform many words from a singular version to a plural – so that the words “ices” and creams” might also be part of the analysis for the compound word “ice cream.”